Visitors Health Insurance

 Overview

-To qualify as an EB-4 special immigrant religious worker, the alien must be a member of a religious denomination that has a non-profit religious organization in the US.
-Alien must have been a member of the religious denomination for at least two years before applying for admission to the US.
-Alien must have been carrying on the vocation, professional work, or other work as described below, continuously for past two years.
-Alien's past work in the position must be full time and compensated.
+To qualify as an EB-4 special immigrant religious worker, the alien must be a member of a religious denomination that has a non-profit religious organization in the U.S. The alien must have been a member of the religious denomination for at least two years before applying for admission to the U.S. The alien must have been carrying on the vocation, professional work, or other work as described below continuously for the past two years.
+The alien’s past work in the position must have been full time and compensated.
 Volunteer work does not count.

-Alien must seek to enter the US solely:
+The alien must seek to enter the U.S. solely:

 • As a minister or priest of the religious denomination; or

-• In a professional capacity in a religious vocation or occupation for the religious organization (a professional capacity means that a US bachelor's degree or foreign equivalent is required to do this job); or
+• In a professional capacity in a religious vocation or occupation for the religious organization (professional capacity means that a U.S. bachelor’s degree or foreign equivalent is required to do this job); or

 • In a religious vocation or occupation for the religious organization or its nonprofit affiliate.